eclipse-heimlig/heimlig/README.md

 ## Architecture

-Sindri is intended to run on a dedicated microprocessor with access to an exclusive memory region.
+Heimlig is intended to run on a dedicated microprocessor with access to an exclusive memory region.
-Neither Sindri nor any of its dependencies need an allocator or use the Rust standard library ([no_std](https://docs.rust-embedded.org/book/intro/no-std.html)).
+Neither Heimlig nor any of its dependencies need an allocator or use the Rust standard library ([no_std](https://docs.rust-embedded.org/book/intro/no-std.html)).

 ![Architecture](doc/img/architecture.png)

-The core of Sindri consists of a scheduler that accepts requests from clients and schedules these requests to different workers.
+The core of Heimlig consists of a scheduler that accepts requests from clients and schedules these requests to different workers.
 These workers can be implemented in software or in hardware.
 Once a result is ready, the core sends it back to the client in a response.